JazmineMT/ContentGuide/02-voice-and-tone.md

 <pre>
 ✅  To change the current Offering, navigate to the Offerings tab for your app in the RevenueCat dashboard
-    and select Make current next to the Offering you'd like to enable
+    and select Make Current next to the Offering you'd like to enable
 </pre>
   ````
 ❌  If you need to change the current Offering, first navigate to the offerings tab in the RevenueCat dashboard.